-7.4 Critique by Senior Film-Makers
+6.4 Critique by Senior Filmmakers

-We sought out three senior film-makers, separate from the filmmakers who influenced the design of LookOut, and separate from those who did the Hands-On Evaluation (Section 7.3).
-Each of them has been working as a professional Director of Photography, for 9, 13, and 25 years respectively.
-Each of them has a mix of experience, in both scripted scenes with crew and actors, and run & gun filming for documentaries or journalism.
-We interviewed them separately, each time showing the same three unedited video examples, shot using the LookOut system (see Fig 11).
-We asked the same pre-defined set of questions to prompt them to think aloud while watching the videos.
+We sought out three senior filmmakers, separate from the filmmakers who influenced the design of LookOut and separate from those who did the Hands-On Evaluation (Section 6.3).
+Each of them has been working as a professional DP for 9, 13, and 25 years, respectively.
+Each has a mix of experience, in both scripted scenes with crew and actors and run-and-gun filming for documentaries or journalism.
+We interviewed them separately, each time showing the same three unedited video examples shot using the LookOut system (see Figure 9).
+We asked the same predefined set of questions to prompt them to think aloud while watching the videos.

-Fig. 11.
-Videos shown to senior film-makers. a) Rocky escarpment - camera operator climbing on foot and with one hand free. a) Bike ride.
-Camera operator also riding a bike. c) Pyramids - camera operator walking backwards on stairs.
+Fig. 9.
+Videos shown to senior filmmakers. (a) Rocky escarpment - camera operator climbing on foot and with one hand free. (b) Bike ride - camera operator also riding a bike. (c) Pyramids - camera operator walking backwards on stairs.

-The questions are listed in the Supplementary Material, but can be broadly grouped as concerning i) the equipment and people needed to film these long takes normally (without LookOut), and ii) critiques of both the footage and current LookOut capabilities.
+The questions are listed in the supplementary material but can be broadly grouped as concerning (i) the equipment and people needed to film these long takes normally (without LookOut) and (ii) critiques of both the footage and current LookOut capabilities.

-First, to shoot such takes without LookOut, two of the film-makers have used drones, and would consider using them here, if a licensed pilot were available, and the noise wasn't prohibitive.
-Two of them said they would use cranes for video-A, if the budget allows.
+First, to shoot such takes without LookOut, two of the filmmakers have used drones and would consider using them here if a licensed pilot were available and the noise was not prohibitive.
+Two of them said they would use cranes for video-A if the budget allows.
 One complained, however, that multiple cranes have bad placement of viewfinders, resulting in them shooting blindly for long periods.
-For videos B and C, one said he would use a Steadicam, and the other two had specific two- or one-handed gimbals (like that modified for LookOut), that they would try again, despite having small and awkward viewfinders.
+For video-B and video-C, one said that he would use a Steadicam and the other two had specific two- or one-handed gimbals (like that modified for LookOut) that they would try again despite having small and awkward viewfinders.